Board of Directors

 Board Member Since: 2010

-I am a female who experienced a major heart attack before the age of 60.
-It caused me to become acutely aware first hand that heart disease is not just a man’s disease.
-It can happen to anyone.
-In my case, heredity also played a major role.
+As a female who experienced a major heart attack before the age of 60, I became acutely aware that heart disease is not just a man’s disease.
+My life was saved in 2007 by the newly instituted “code STEMI” protocol, which was pioneered at the Heart Institute.
 At that point I knew I wanted to give back in some way to the Heart Institute, which literally saved my life.

 Board Member Since: 2010